Locations:

 What does a negative chlamydia test result mean?

 If the results are negative, that means the lab did not detect the bacterial DNA.
-If you have symptoms of chlamydia but received a negative test result, see your provider.
+If you have symptoms of chlamydia but received a negative test result, see your healthcare provider.

 When should I call my doctor about a chlamydia test?

 Call your provider if you have any questions about the results of your test.
 If you received a negative test result, but you have symptoms — or if symptoms don’t go away after treatment, see your provider.
+Consider asking your provider about getting regular tests to check for STIs.

 A note from Cleveland Clinic